 CamelBak Crux Reservoir

-The CamelBak Crux is an upgrade to the CamelBak Antidote.
-It is now even easier to fill and drink from.
-It has a lifetime warranty, and it's made with durability in mind.
-Though it's not pressurized like the Geigerrig Hydration Engine, it is easy to drink from.
-It has one of our favorite bite valves, and we also liked the updated on/off mechanism.
+The CamelBak Crux is easy to fill and easy to drink from.
+It's designed with durability in mind.
+It has one of our favorite bite valves, and we also love its updated on/off mechanism.
 The hose connects via a quick-release system that makes it compatible with most reservoirs, and it's the easiest reservoir to fill.
+We also really appreciate the great price, earning it this award.

 Read review: CamelBak Crux Reservoir